edvin/pillar/docs/concepts/repositories.md

 }
 ```

-> `EventStoreRepository` applies windows by replaying events up to the bound (honoring snapshots automatically).
+`EventStoreRepository` applies windows by:
+* selecting a compatible snapshot (if any),
+* adjusting the window’s lower bound to that snapshot’s version,
+* streaming only events **inside** the requested bounds.

-> State‑backed repositories may ignore the window or apply their own logic (document in your repo).
+State‑backed repositories may ignore windows entirely or implement custom
+historical lookup.

 ---